Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 Meeting the pre-requisites

-Unless and untill you are creating all the logic and functions yourself, it’s always good to check if there is already a function/cmdlet available in GitHub or PS repository that you can use in your script and then build upon it to customize the output as you want.
+Unless and untill you create all the logic and functions yourself, it’s always good to check if there is already a function/cmdlet available in GitHub or PS repository that you can use in your script and then build upon it to customize the output as you want.

 This saves us a lot of time writing code for things that have already been taken care of and can be used by installing and importing the module to the current PS session and calling that function.